Proximal Policy Distillation: Introduction

 In contrast, PD is utilized differently in DRL.
 For example, a smaller model that is cheap to train can be `reincarnated‘ into a larger one that is more expressive, possibly with different hyperparameters \citep{reincarnating}, to achieve better performance while limiting the computational resources required.
 Another effective use of PD in DRL is to use teacher model(s) as `skills priors', e.g., useful component behaviors that solve sub-tasks of a problem, to make it easier for a student agent to learn to solve more complex tasks \citep{npmp, deepmind_football1, robot_parkour_finn}.
 In this case, PD can be used as a regularizing term to bias towards behaviors that are expected to be useful for the larger, more complex task, or to simply combine a number of single-task teachers into a single multitask agent \citep{policy_distillation}.
 Finally, policy distillation can be used to re-map the types of inputs that a neural network receives.
 This is useful for example in robotics, where policies trained on state-based (or even privileged) observations can be distilled into vision-based policies \citep{openai_rubik, mopa_pd}.

 Regarding implementation, KD typically involves adding a distillation loss to the problem-specific (dataset) loss function, to train a student network to reproduce the same output values as the teacher model.
-On the other hand, most policy distillation methods only use a distillation loss, training the student through supervised learning rather than in a reinforcement learning setting.
+While several recent works have explored combining policy distillation with reinforcement learning objectives \citep{rajeswaran2017learning,weihs2021ADVISOR,nguyen2022leveraging,shenfeld2023tgrl}, many policy distillation methods still use only a distillation loss, training the student through supervised learning rather than in a reinforcement learning setting.
 However, this overlooks the valuable information that can be gained from the rewards that the student collects during distillation.
 Exploiting these rewards could accelerate the distillation process, potentially enable the student to outperform the teacher, and reduce the risk of overfitting to imperfect teachers.

 We introduce Proximal Policy Distillation (PPD), a novel policy distillation method that combines student-driven distillation and Proximal Policy Optimization (PPO) \citep{ppo}.
 PPD enhances PPO by incorporating a distillation loss to either perform traditional distillation, or to act as skills prior.
 Specifically, PPD enables the student to accelerate learning through distillation from a teacher, while potentially surpassing the teacher's performance.
+While PPD is designed and evaluated primarily with fully-observable students, it can also be applied in partially-observable tasks, for instance by using a student policy with memory (e.g., LSTM-based), provided that the teacher policy has access to the full environment state.